DinoChiesa/electronjs-load-gen/README.md

 ## To install

-For MacOS, download and install the file [electron-load-generator.dmg](./installers/electron-load-generator.dmg).
+- For MacOS, download and install the file [electron-load-generator.dmg](./installers/electron-load-generator.dmg).
-For Windows, (sorry, I haven't figured out how to build an installer for Windows.)
+- For Windows, (sorry, I haven't figured out how to build an installer for Windows.
+You can clone from the repo and run that way.
+See below)

 | File                       | SHA256 hash  |